Using Your Financial Aid to Pay Your Tuition Bill

 WIReD loan records are received by the Financial Aid Office in 24-48 hours.
 All loans take approximately three to five business days from

 the date the application is received before it is reflected as a credit on your tuition bill.
-You may then request a new bill to sign and submit
+You may then view your updated tuition account via WIReD and "Confirm your registration."

 Special Information Regarding TAP Awards: